-General Internal Medicine II is a mandatory hospital-based, third year core rotation.
+General Internal Medicine II is a mandatory third year core rotation.
 The osteopathic medical student, under the supervision of a general internist and residents, is encouraged to incorporate evaluative skills and experience-based medical information to develop a comprehensive treatment regimen based on logical medical decision-making.
-Prerequisite: OST 720.

-OST 740 General Surgery I
+OST 740 General Surgery

-General Surgery I is a mandatory third-year core rotation.
-The third year osteopathic medical student is introduced to the evaluation and management of the surgical patient in the hospital setting.
+General Surgery is a mandatory third-year core rotation.
+The third year osteopathic medical student is introduced to the evaluation and management of the surgical patient.
 Objectives include: 1.
 To provide a framework for care of the surgical patient, 2.
 To identify and apply core osteopathic concepts to the care of the surgical patient, 3.
 To experience the pathophysiology relevant to affected organ systems and the efficacy of surgical care, 4.
 To expose students to an evaluative approach to diagnosis and management of the surgical patient by use of physical examination, laboratory and diagnostic testing, evidence-based medicine, and 5.
 To provide knowledge of common operative procedures and equipment.